New Patients (918) 262-4731

 The Porcelain Veneers Procedure

-The porcelain veneer procedure is simple.
-In most cases, receiving porcelain veneers will require at most two visits to our cosmetic dentistry in Tulsa, Oklahoma.
 During your first appointment, we will remove a thin layer of natural tooth enamel from the surface of your tooth.
-This will allow us to use a ceramic bond to attach the porcelain veneer to the tooth structure, without changing the feel of your teeth.
-Then, Dr. Henrich will take measurements and use them to create your one-of-a-kind veneer.
-The creation process can take about two weeks.
+This will allow us to use a ceramic bond to attach the porcelain veneer to the tooth structure.
+The amount of enamel we remove is minimal and doesn’t change the feel of your teeth.

 After we have the final product ready, we will call you back for a second appointment.
 During this second visit, Dr. Henrich will adhere your new veneers to your teeth using a small amount of dental cement.
 This is a painless process that does not require local anesthesia.